Frequently Asked Questions

 A: Projects are funded in accordance with the Global CSR Program’s annual RFP, which are not (and cannot be) linked to Takeda's commercial interests.
 See RFP guidance for more details.

 A. Yes.
 Please advise the colleagues you wish to register to create their own accounts.
 Once each individual registers as part of the same organization, you will all be able to see each other’s draft application(s), as well as submit any applications created.
+The Digital CSR Donation Management System can be accessed here.

 A. There is no specific limit to the number of users registered per organization, though we recommend keeping that number small to avoid confusion.
-The primary contact should be the official owner of your project and have the proper authority within your organization to submit applications, change requests etc. The primary contact will receive official communication and alerts from Takeda.
+The primary contact should be the official owner of your project and have the proper authority within your organization to submit applications, change requests, etc. The primary contact will receive official communication and alerts from Takeda.
 Other users may view, edit, and submit documents on behalf of the primary contact.

 A. Yes.
-Start each application by clicking “Apply for funding” in the “Information” section of the navigation panel found on the left-hand side once your log into your account.
+Start each application by clicking “Apply for funding” in the “Information” section of the navigation panel found on the left-hand side once you log into your account.
 Each application draft should represent a unique project.

 A. No, applications will only be accepted using the online form.